 Writing in The Harvard Business Review about how artificial intelligence is changing sales, AI researcher Victor Antonio wrote, “An AI algorithm could tell you what the ideal discount rate should be for a proposal to ensure that you’re most likely to win the deal by looking at specific features of each past deal that was won or lost.”

-Consumer behavior: Consumer behavior is the dynamic interaction of humans with a brand, product, or service that includes cognition, conduct, cause, and effect.
+Consumer behavior is the dynamic interaction of humans with a brand, product, or service, encompassing cognition, conduct, causes, and effects.

 It includes their thoughts, feelings, and actions, which brings in a degree of emotion.
 Read on to learn how ML-based predictive analytics helps deal with dynamic consumer behavior.